cockroachdb/pebble/docs/rfcs/20211018_range_keys.md

 difficult for this one-sided iteration to determine what range keys, if any, exist on the RHS of the split.

-Possiblities:
+We consider a few possibilities:

+**1. No contribution**
-* Range keys don't contribute to `MVCCStats` themselves.
+Range keys don't contribute to `MVCCStats` themselves.
 Additionally, range key fragments may be elided if they cover zero point keys.
 This means that garbage collection does not need to explicitly remove the range keys, only the point keys they deleted.
 Note that this option is clean when paired with `RANGEDEL`s dropping both point and range keys.
-  CockroachDB can issue `RANGEDEL`s whenever it wants to drop a contiguous swath of points, and not worry about the fact that it might also need to update the MVCC stats for the range key.
+CockroachDB can issue `RANGEDEL`s whenever it wants to drop a contiguous swath of points, and not worry about the fact that it might also need to update the MVCC stats for overlapping range keys.

-* Range keys are considered as a point key on the start key, for the purposes of `MVCCStats`.
-[Is this partial contribution to MVCCStats useful in any way?
-It bears no relationship to whether or not a range might need to be GC'd]
+However, this option makes deterministic iteration over defragmented range keys for replica divergence detection challenging, because internal fragmentation may elide regions of a range key at any point.
+Producing a normalized form would require storing state in the value (ie, the original start key) and recalculating the smallest and largest extant covered point keys within the range key and replica bounds.
+This would require maintaining _O_(range-keys) state during the `storage.ComputeStatsForRange` pass over a replica's combined point and range iterator.

+**2. Maintain stats for boundary-crossing range keys** For the purposes of calculating range keys' MVCC stats, CockroachDB could additionally iterate over the right-hand side's range keys.
+This iteration would only need to read sstables that contain range keys and only their range-key block(s), which is expected to be fast.
+This could produce an accurate count of the logical range keys in both left and right ranges.

+Merges pose a new obstacle.
+Determining how many ranges cross the merge boundary requires coordination from the split logic.
+In addition to stats about the range keys that lie within a range's bounds, a split calculates statistics about the range keys that span the range boundary.
+The statistics about these boundary-spanning range keys are set in both ranges `MVCCStats`: the LHS's `DeleteRangeRHS` field and the RHS's `DeleteRangeLHS` field.
+When a MVCC delete range is GC'd, CockroachDB must read its value to observe its original start and end boundaries.
+If either or both extend beyond the range's boundaries, it must subtract the range's statistics from the appropriate sides' fields, in addition to the range-level fields.

+During a merge, the two ranges' delete range stats are summed, and the `min(lhs.DeleteRangeRHS, rhs.DeleteRangeLHS)` is subtracted to avoid double-counting MVCC delete range tombstones that still exist on both sides of the split point.

+#### Garbage collection

+#### MVCC reads

+#### MVCC writes